Bay Area Moving Tips from Jay’s Small Moves

 - Parking: Arrange for parking for the moving truck at both destinations.
 Be creative with signs, cones, trash cans, cars, etc to ensure available parking.
 Busy city streets will usually require a parking permit.
 Visit movingpermits.com to avoid ticket / traffic issues.
 We will need safe & legal parking.

-- Packing: Being FULLY PACKED prior to the crews arrival will make your move fast, safe, and cost-effective.
+- Packing: Being FULLY PACKED, unless you have hired packing service, prior to the crews arrival will make your move fast, safe, and cost-effective.
 Jay’s Small Moves cannot accept liability for unpacked fragile items.
 We do offer packing services.
 Here are some packing/moving tips:

 - Do not leave any small stuff without packing